 First responders are at a higher risk for developing mental health and other behavioral concerns because of their repeated exposure to dangerous and stressful situations.
 This can include death, injury, pain, and threats to their personal safety.
 The repeated exposure that first responders face can lead to what is called complex trauma.

-Research has shown that the men and women who are career firefighters are at a higher risk of developing post-traumatic stress disorder (PTSD) and addiction.
+Research has shown that men and women who are career firefighters are at a higher risk of developing post-traumatic stress disorder (PTSD) and addiction.
 A key factor in this is if they have been exposed to any complex trauma.
 A 2017 study reported that about half of male firefighters reported binge drinking and heavy drinking in a one-month period.

 A study conducted in 2015 investigated the experiences of police officers who responded to Hurricane Katrina and provided relief efforts.
 This study found that there was a connection between the officers who were providing help and their heavy drinking behaviors.